mathigon/textbooks/content/sequences/content.md

 > id: halley-1

 Halley concluded that all three observations were in fact of the same comet – which is now called _Halley’s comet_.
-It was orbiting around the sun and passed Earth approximately every 76 years.
+It is orbiting around the sun and passes Earth approximately every 76 years.
 He also predicted when the comet would be visible next: